 We cannot respond alone.
 We are part of a system – the East London Health and Care Partnership (ELHCP), working with NHS London.
 The current centralised command, through local ‘cells’, Integrated Care Systems (ICS) and regions has been effective with organisations accepting a level of control that would have been resisted in the past.
 It has been judged to be highly effective and is set to continue for some time to come.
 What will replace what is known as a Level Four command structure is a live discussion, however it is felt unlikely that we will go back to how things were before Covid-19.

 The ELHCP ‘Acute Care Cell’ is provider-led by the CEOs of the three acute hospitals.
 BHRUT is leading the North East London (NEL) Elective Care recovery plan.
 Covid-19 planning and delivery has simplified governance and replaced commissioning and complex assurance arrangements with provider-led leadership.
-Over time, as power shifts from central command to the ICSs - and providing we continue to play our part with reliable, credible delivery - then our ambition to deliver highly reliable, high quality integrated provider services and to be an anchor organisation for Barking and Dagenham, Havering and Redbridge (BHR) will become increasingly more likely.
+Over time, power will shift from central command to the ICSs.

 A key message is that Phase One (the experience of recent months) has been delivered with purpose, an amazing staff response and considerable public support.
 Phase Two, over the next 18 months and beyond, will be different.
 Changes have been delivered in Phase One that would have been either unthinkable or very difficult to implement, in pre-Covid times.
-The backdrop of an economic crisis, requirements for greater productivity and agility, staff fatigue and possible public frustration all mean that plans must be developed now, and action taken now, to build on the momentum of Phase One.
+The backdrop of an economic crisis, requirements for greater productivity and agility, staff fatigue and possible public frustration all mean that plans must be developed now.
+Action must also be taken now, to build on the momentum of Phase One.
 Consideration must be given not only to restoring services (electives, OP, diagnostics, screening, training etc.), but also to catalysing opportunities for transformative change.